Unam3dd/unam3dd.github.io/blog/source/_posts/mini-shell.md

 ---
 title: 42 Mini-Shell Report📘
-description: L'objectif de ce projet est de créer un simple shell.
+description: the aim of this project is to create a simple shell
 tags:
   - programming
   - c